dotnet/docs-maui/docs/user-interface/images/app-icons.md

 </ItemGroup>
 ```

-> [!TIP]
+> [!IMPORTANT]
 > You can specify the icon in Visual Studio by using the **Solution Explorer** pane.
 First, select the file, then in the **Properties** pane, set the **Build Action** to **MauiIcon**.
 Be careful though, your this adds an additional icon to your project file without removing the previous icon.
-Only the first `<MauiIcon>` defined by the project file is respected.
+Only the first `<MauiIcon>` item defined by the project file is respected.
 It's generally easier to manually specify the icon in the project file, or by simply replacing the _appicon.svg_ file that is created by the project template.

-After changing the icon, either the content of the image resources or by specifying a new image resource file, you may need to clean the project in Visual Studio.
+After changing the icon, by either changing the content of the image resources or by specifying a new image resource file, you may need to clean the project in Visual Studio.
 To clean the project, right-click on the project file in the **Solution Explorer** pane, and choose **Clean**.
 You also may need to uninstall the app from the target platform you're testing with.

+> [!CAUTION]
+> If you don't clean the project and uninstall the app from the target platform, you may not see your new icon.

+After changing the icon, review the [Platform specific configuration](#platform-specific-configuration) information.

 ### Composed icon